By Elias Glenn and Stella Qiu

 If there is a faltering in exports - whose strong growth last year provided cover for Beijing to drive down the leverage – it could push the authorities to shift policy back to its old playbook to support growth, the economists say.

 Net exports' contribution to GDP growth last year was the highest in 10 years, according to data from the National Bureau of Statistics.
 But so far this year, that trend has reversed with exports pulling down growth.

 Analysts caution that it is still too early to assess the direct impact of tariffs on China's economic growth and macro-policy, as none of the recently announced tariffs has been implemented, and any that eventually does go into effect could be significantly watered down through negotiation.

 Even if Trump’s current threats to impose tariffs on $150 billion of Chinese imports are fully implemented, that would still only impact less than 7 percent of China's total exports last year, and less than 2 percent of GDP.

-The direct impact of tariffs is most likely to initially show up in higher inflation and some localised unemployment if factories in affected sectors see their business hit, but neither are expected to be severe, economists and officials say.
+The direct impact of tariffs is most likely to initially show up in higher inflation and some localized unemployment if factories in affected sectors see their business hit, but neither are expected to be severe, economists and officials say.

-Cong Liang, director at the National Development and Reform Commission's department of national economy, told Reuters that China's job market is resilient, with a labour shortage in coastal cities showing the market is able to absorb any job losses caused by a Sino-U.S. trade war.
+Cong Liang, director at the National Development and Reform Commission's department of national economy, told Reuters that China's job market is resilient, with a labor shortage in coastal cities showing the market is able to absorb any job losses caused by a Sino-U.S. trade war.

 But side skirmishes such as Washington's decision to ban American companies from providing components to Chinese telecoms equipment company ZTE <000063.SZ> <0763.HK> for seven years – in an Iran sanctions-busting case - are likely to have a longer-term impact on growth.